Rama Messinger: Voice acting career

 Messinger provided voice acting for animated films dubbed into Hebrew.
 Starting in 1993, she performed the role of Princess Jasmine in Disney's Aladdin film series (Aladdin, The Return of Jafar, Aladdin and the King of Thieves).
 In 1997, she performed the same role in Disney's television series Aladdin, and the role of Kayley from the movie Quest for Camelot.
 In 1996, she performed the role of Andy's mother from the Toy Story films, and played Calimero's mother in the television series Calimero, Ariel in The Little Mermaid (replacing Shlomit Aharon), Rosie from A Bug's Life and the speaking voice of Pocahontas in Pocahontas II: Journey to a New World.

 In 2000, Messinger voiced Ariel in The Little Mermaid II: Return to the Sea and Moominmamma in the television show Moomin.
 In 2001, she voiced Celia in Monsters, Inc. and voiced Dory in Finding Nemo in 2003.
 In 2004, she voiced the Fairy Godmother in Shrek 2, and Grace the Cow in Home on the Range.

 In 2007 she played Ella from Happily N'Ever After.
 In 2010 she reprised Andy's mother in Toy Story 3, and voiced Kitty Galore in the movie Cats & Dogs: The Revenge of Kitty Galore.
 In 2012, she voiced Sid's grandmother in Ice Age: Continental Drift.
 In 2013, she played the role of Ugga from The Croods.

 Death

-On 18 August 2015, Messinger died of cancer at Ichilov Hospital in Tel Aviv, aged 46.
-She lived at the moshav Bnei Atarot, was married to composer and artist Aric Avigdor, and had three children.
+After a prolonged illness, Messinger died from cancer on 18 August 2015 at Ichilov Hospital in Tel Aviv, aged 46.
+She lived at the moshav Bnei Atarot, was married to Aric Avigdor, and had three children.
+The Hebrew dubbings of Hotel Transylvania 2 and Finding Dory were dedicated to her memory.